radanalyticsio/oshinko-s2i/README.md

 ## Modifying dependencies in the image yaml files

-The concreate tool generates the image context directories based on the content of the image.*.yaml files.
+The cekit tool generates the image context directories based on the content of the image.*.yaml files.

 A script has been provided to make altering the image.*.yaml files